RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Left and right thumbstick click**\
 _(F2 / F3)_

 Jumps to a random game or system depending on whether pressed when in the system view or gamelist view.
+This functionality can be enabled or disabled via a menu option.

 **A button**\
 _(Enter)_